Call for Academic Researchers: Join Our Network to Apply for Exclusive USAID-Funded Research Opportunities

 Led by NORC at the University of Chicago, in collaboration with its 12 partners, at present RTAC is comprised by 262 graduate and post-doctoral students, lecturers, and faculty affiliated with over 130 Institutions around the world.
 Their work helps to accelerate the impact of USAID’s development investments in a variety of sectors as they conduct timely research on a wide range of development issues to inform the design and adaptation of programs, influence and shape policies, strengthen capacity, and guide future investments.

-RTAC areas of technical expertise include agriculture and food security; democracy, human rights and governance: economic growth and trade: education; environment and global climate change: gender equality and women’s empowerment; global health; water and sanitation; and working in crises and conflict.
+RTAC areas of technical expertise include agriculture and food security; democracy, human rights and governance; economic growth and trade; education; climate and environmental protection; gender equality and women’s empowerment; global health; water and sanitation; and working in crises and conflict.

 Researchers in the RTAC network are eligible to apply for short-term, USAID-funded research projects and can gain access to many professional opportunities and resources, including networking and collaboration opportunities, expert panels and agenda-setting consultations, and innovative research utilization tools and resources.